 The Society provides for an allowance for uncollectible receivables based on an assessment of various factors, including historical collection experience and current economic conditions.
-The allowance for uncollectible accounts totaled \$1,546 and \$1,456 at December 31, 2014 and 2013, respectively.
-The reduction in the receivable is due to payments from dioceses as final satisfaction of unpaid pledges.
-Diocesan commitment receivables at December 31, 2014 and 2013 are as follows:
+The allowance for uncollectible accounts totaled \$1,186 and \$1,546 at December 31, 2015 and 2014, respectively.
+The reduction in the receivable is due to payments from dioceses as final satisfaction of unpaid commitments.